qbicsoftware/xml-manager-lib/README.md

 </div>

-## How to compile
+## How to run

-Compile the project and build an executable java archive:
+Compile the project with Maven and Java 8 and build an executable java archive:

 ```
 mvn clean package